Piterbrito/Excel-Master/README.md

     * Create a stacked column pivot chart that can be filtered by `country` and `parent-category` based on the table you have created.

 * The dates stored within the `deadline` and `launched_at` columns are using unix timestamps.
-Fortunately for us, [there is a formula](http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) out there that can be used to convert these timestamps into a normal date.
+Fortunately for (http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) out there that can be used to convert these timestamps into a normal date.

-  * Create a new column named `Date Created Conversion` that will use [this formula](http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) to convert the data contained within `launched_at` into Excel's Date format
+  * Create a new column named `Date Created Conversion`(http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) to convert the data contained within `launched_at` into Excel's Date format

-  * Create a new column named `Date Ended Conversion` that will use [this formula](http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) to convert the data contained within `deadline` into Excel's Date format
+  * Create a new column named `Date Ended Conversion` (http://spreadsheetpage.com/index.php/tip/converting_unix_timestamps/) to convert the data contained within `deadline` into Excel's Date format

   * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.

   * Now create a pivot chart line graph that visualizes this new table.
+#
 * Create a report in Microsoft Word and answer the following questions...

 1. What are three conclusions we can make about Kickstarter campaigns given the provided data?
 2. What are some of the limitations of this dataset?
 3. What are some other possible tables/graphs that we could create?

-## Bonus
+#

 * Create a new sheet with 8 columns: `Goal`, `Number Successful`, `Number Failed`, `Number Canceled`, `Total Projects`, `Percentage Successful`, `Percentage Failed`, and `Percentage Canceled`